Firmness of allocated cross-zonal capacity

 Evolution of the legal framework

-1. ACER's preference was for transmission system operators (TSOs) to reimburse the day-ahead market spread, instead of the price paid at auction;
+1. ACER's preference was for TSOs to reimburse the day-ahead market spread, instead of the price paid at auction;

 2. ENTSO-E argued that the day ahead market spread is unknown at the time of the cross-zonal capacity allocation and can be many times greater than the initial price paid at auction.

-ENTSO-E argued, moreover, that the divergent position between ENTSO-E and ACER was due to a fundamental different perspective on the type of product TSOs offer to market parties: ACER conception that TSOs offer a financial hedge between bidding zones, and TSOs approach viewing capacity product reflecting the capability of the transmission network to transfer energy with the associated risks.
+ENTSO-E argued, moreover, that the divergent position between ENTSO-E and ACER was due to a fundamental different perspective on the type of product TSOs offer to market parties: the ACER‘s conception that TSOs offer a financial hedge between bidding zones, and TSOs’ approach viewing capacity product reflecting the capability of the transmission network to transfer energy with the associated risks.

 TSOs believed that the risks should be shared between those using the interconnections and TSOs, whereas ACER believed that all the risk should be borne by TSOs.

-Different types of market spread compensation are cited (after the ENTSO-E) in the box.
+Different types of market spread compensation are referred to (quotations from the above ENTSO-E‘s Supporting Document) in the boxes below.

 It is noteworthy, Option A (firmness based on initial price paid) was the most common compensation arrangement across Europe.